mitsuba-renderer/drjit/docs/demo.rst

 =============

-This section contains a quick and somewhat contrived demonstration that illustrates a number of basic Enoki features.
+This section contains a quick and somewhat contrived demonstration that illustrates a number of basic Dr.Jit features.
 The remainder of the documentation contains a more systematic introduction of this functionality.

 Consider the function